r3sult/odan.github.io/_posts/2017-11-20-implementing-a-soap-api-with-php-7.md

 ### Requiremnts

-While in .NET it's very simple, in PHP you need some extra work to get a SOAP interface working.
+While in .NET it's very simple, in PHP you need some extra work to get a SOAP API working.

-However, these are very easy to install.

 * PHP 7+
 * Enable `extension=php_soap.dll` in your `php.ini` file
 * [zend-soap](https://docs.zendframework.com/zend-soap/)

-I choosed the Zend SOAP library because it's compatible with .NET clients.
+I chose the Zend SOAP library because it's compatible with .NET clients.

 ### Installation